guardian/gu-email-renderer/README.md

 Examples of Fronts API queries can be can be found in the README of the [facia-tool-node-api repo](https://github.com/guardian/facia-tool-node-api)

+If Editors Picks is selected, the tool uses the Editors Picks (top 25 articles every hour in the fronts tool) that is populated via [this Lambda](https://github.com/guardian/editors-picks-uploader) into CAPI.

 ## ExactTarget integration

 The email content is scraped out of the daily-email page by